 A Verification engineer’s job captures the verification stage of the overall chip manufacturing process.
 The engineer’s task is to verify the design and makes sure that the design works properly.
-There is always a huge demand for this position because verification does not require a fully-fledged semiconductor lab.
+There is always a massive demand for this position because verification does not require a fully-fledged semiconductor lab.
 Almost 70% of the VLSI jobs in India are in the verification department.
 A lot of US-based companies outsource this job to countries like India and the UK.

 For this job, you need to be extremely good at programming.
-If you like software programming/coding/scripting, this job is good for you.
+If you like software programming/coding/scripting, this job is right for you.
 You are also expected to always be in sync with the current industry trends.
 According to the stages of development, the various subdomains of a verification engineer are classified as follows.

 Verification Engineer subdomains – According to the stage of development

 - Hardware Software co-verification